 Caroline R. Dignan, M.D, Assistant Professor, Department of Pathology and Laboratory Medicine/Director, Autopsy Service, University of Rochester Medical Center

 Sue VanStrydonck, Retired Public Child Welfare Administrator

-- Raised nearly $30,000 from events including Baby Safe Sleep Rocks, the BSS Stroll and Roc the Day; and generous donations from the Glover Crask Charitable Trust and many private donors.
+- Raised nearly $30,000 from events including Baby Safe Sleep Rocks, the BSS Stroll, Alex and Ani/Bangles for Babies, and Roc the Day, and received a generous donation from the Glover-Crask Charitable Trust.

 - Shared free safe sleep educational materials at several community events and with local pediatricians, hospitals, and agencies that work with infants and families.